My System

 A year ago this wasn't feasible.
 Now I can build production software, run marketing, handle support, and manage finances—all with AI as my multiplier.
 The tooling finally caught up to the vision.

-I can move faster alone than any team with coordination overhead.
-Get traction first.
-Prove the model works.
-Then hire or find a cofounder after raising funds.
+I can move faster alone than any team weighed down by coordination overhead.
+I want to get traction first, prove the model works, and then hire or find a cofounder after raising funds.
 The order matters.

 This isn't a side project.
 My father died and I couldn't capture his stories.
 That loss drives everything.
 I know how this product should work because I needed it and didn't have it.
-No hire will ever care as much as I do—not yet.
+No hire is going to care as much as I do, not yet.

 Development

-Claude Code runs in Cursor and VS Code.
-I stay in concept-space—describing features, reviewing code, making architectural calls.
-Claude handles the syntax.
-434 commits in 3.5 months, and I haven't written a for-loop by hand since October.
+I use VS Code when I'm editing files myself and Claude Code when I let things run autonomously.
+Either way, I stay in concept-space — describing features, reviewing code, and making architectural calls while Claude handles the syntax.
+I've made 647 commits in 7 months, and I haven't written a for-loop by hand since October.

 QA & Evals

 I built a custom evaluation system for the AI agents.
-Persona-based test scenarios with fake users (Maria Santos, James Mitchell).
-100-point rubric across 9 dimensions.
-LLM-as-judge scoring narrative quality.
-Voice authenticity checks—James uses Southern Black vernacular, and the system verifies it sounds right.
+It runs persona-based test scenarios with fake users like Maria Santos and James Mitchell, then scores them on a 100-point rubric across 9 dimensions.
+An LLM judge grades narrative quality, and a voice authenticity check verifies that James Mitchell actually sounds like he uses Southern Black vernacular.

 Automated Reviews